What Is Social Media Listening & Why Is It Important? [+Expert Tips]

 Social media offers many opportunities to reach prospects.
 After all, your followers aren’t just your loyal customers; they’re also people who enjoy your content.
 These are the kinds of people you should be targeting.

 Inbound marketing highlights the importance of providing interesting, useful content that provides value to people.
-This initially attracts them to your brand and avoids you being forced to bombard them with distracting ads.
-It's much easier to convert your content viewers and followers into leads and, eventually, customers than it is to approach random strangers and hope they'll be interested in your products or services.
+This initially attracts them to your brand and prevents you from being forced to bombard them with distracting ads.
+It’s much easier to convert your content viewers and followers into leads and, eventually, customers than it is to approach random strangers and hope they’ll be interested in your products or services.

 2. Choose strategic keywords and topics to monitor.